-Giroud is relatively new to the role of super sub but has taken to it like a duck to water, albeit a duck who got fed up and flew away to Chelsea.
+Giroud wasn’t always a super sub but took to the role like a duck to water, albeit a duck who eventually got fed up and flew away to Chelsea.

-With Arsene Wenger opting for Alexis Sanchez to lead the line for Arsenal last term, 18 of Giroud’s 29 Premier League appearances came from the bench, scoring five times, while just one of his 16 appearances in this campaign came from the start.
+With Arsene Wenger opting for Alexis Sanchez to lead the line for Arsenal, 18 of Giroud’s 29 Premier League appearances for the Gunners in his final season at Emirates Stadium came from the bench, yielding five goals.

-Defoe possibly doesn’t get the credit he deserves as one of the Premier League’s greatest ever goalscorers, partly because until recent years he hasn’t always been his club’s main man.
+Defoe possibly doesn’t get the credit he deserves as one of the Premier League’s greatest ever goalscorers, but only six players in history have scored more in the competition.